Our Team

 Dr Ian Cook

-Ian Cook is currently a Senior Lecturer of Music at Avondale Conservatorium, Avondale University.
-Ian was a fulltime lecturer at School of Music – University of Newcastle 1997-2016.
+Ian is currently a Senior Lecturer of Music at Avondale University Conservatorium.
+Ian was a full-time lecturer at the School of Music – University of Newcastle, 1997-2016.
 He completed his PhD in 2008 (University of Newcastle); the title of his thesis was Tempo Indications of Mozart: An Analytical Study of Performance Practice in the Twentieth Century as it relates to The Magic Flute and The Marriage of Figaro.
 His mentor was Maestro Myer Fredman.
-In 2013 and 2014 Ian held two Scholars and Artists in Residence Fellowships (SAR) at the National Sound and Film Archives in Canberra researching Sir Charles Mackerras’s recordings (2013) and Hector Crawford (2014).
-In June 2018 Ian presented at the Oxford Conducting Institute Conference.
-His paper is entitled Does speed matter?
-The interpretation of a tempo indication is central in realising the contextual issues of a Mozart opera libretto when conveying the story.
-In August 2019 Ian presented a paper on Hector Crawford’s contribution to the cultural life of Australian post WWII through his Music for the People and Mobil Quest at the Oxford Conducting Institute Conference at the Sydney Conservatorium, the first time the conference had been held outside of the UK.
+In 2013 and 2014, Ian held two Scholars and Artists in Residence Fellowships (SAR) at the National Sound and Film Archives in Canberra, researching Sir Charles Mackerras’s recordings (2013) and Hector Crawford (2014).

 Beth Porter

-Beth has spent many years working as a music educator, particularly as an upper strings specialist and director of string programs.
-A graduate of the University of Newcastle Conservatorium of Music (BMus), Beth majored in Violin performance studying with Elizabeth Holowell OAM.
+Beth Porter has spent many years working as a music educator, particularly as an upper strings specialist and director of string programs.
+A graduate of the University of Newcastle Conservatorium of Music (BMus), Beth majored in Violin performance, studying with Elizabeth Holowell OAM.

 Beth is most passionate about string education and specifically about working with younger students in their developing stages.
 She has regularly worked alongside exceptional teachers and performers and has undertaken post graduate study with Kato Havas (Oxford, UK), Professor Gerald Doan (University of Cincinnati College Conservatory of Music, Wendy Ireland OAM (Australia) and Brian Buggy OAM (Australia) all of whom have been both inspiring and influential to her own practice.

-Since 1998, she has held positions at numerous schools and institutions across Newcastle and Sydney including Newcastle Conservatorium and Newcastle Grammar School.
-Most recently for 14 years until mid 2020, Beth held the full-time position as Head of Strings at Moriah College in Sydney, during which time she toured Israel and the USA with String ensembles and Symphony Orchestras.
+Since 1998, she has held positions at numerous schools and institutions across Newcastle and Sydney.
+Most recently for 14 years until mid-2020, Beth held the full-time position as Head of Strings at Moriah College in Sydney, during which time she toured Israel and the USA with String Ensembles and Symphony Orchestras.

-Returning to her home ground of the Hunter region in 2021, Beth has assisted in the continued growth of a String program at The Junction Public School where she currently teaches Violin and Viola and directs TJPS String Ensemble.
-She directs the Merewether High School String Ensemble and works on a regular basis with the Newcastle Young Suzuki Musicians.
-She enjoys and believes strongly in collaborating with enthusiastic and like-minded music educators to benefit both her own development and that of her students.
+Returning to the Hunter region in 2021, Beth assisted in the continued growth of a String program at The Junction Public School where she currently teaches Violin and Viola and directs TJPS String Ensemble.
+She directs the Merewether High School String Ensemble along with the Junior Strings of Newcastle Young Suzuki Musicians.

 Associate Staff